aiven/aiven-docs/docs/products/flink/concepts/windows.md

 Consider setting a time-based window from 15:00 to 15:10 with an allowed lateness of one minute.
 The window is created upon the arrival of the first event within this interval.
 Events arriving between 15:10 and 15:11, but still within the window's time range, are included.
-This mechanism allows for flexibility in handling data that arrives slightly out of order or delayed.
+This mechanism provides flexibility in managing data that is slightly out of order or arrives later than expected.

 ### Handling late events